 After you have connected Salesforce to LeadGenius, you will be brought to the Configure screen.
 This is where you will choose which Salesforce fields correspond to the LeadGenius fields on your lists.
 You will need to confirm these mappings before you are able to import or export data, to or from Salesforce.

 On the left, we have a toggle, so that you are able to turn fields on or off for export.
 To the right of that, we have the LeadGenius fields that are present on your lists.
-The center column shows the Salesforce fields that will be used for Accounts & Contacts in your Salesforce.
-The right column shows the Salesforce fields that will be used for Leads in your Salesforce.
+The center column shows the Salesforce fields that will be used for Accounts in your Salesforce.
+The right column shows the rules for when we write to those fields in Salesforce.

 There are also separate tabs for Account fields, Contact fields, and Lead fields.